carlypeyton/Code-Quiz/README.md

 The clearHighscores function removes highscores from local storage, and returns runs showHighscores function (which will show empty string.

 I also updated the CSS for my quiz, styling the buttons, fonts, and layout.
+My last step was to run my javascript and html through validators to check for errors.

+After learning about jQuery in class on Monday, it clicked that I could probably go back through much of my code and user jQuery to simplify and clean up.
+However, being short on time I decided to hold off on this, and come back to it after assignment submission.

 One issue I had with this project was getting the url to my deployed application to work.
 I believe this was due to the fact that I have two html documents.
 To test this, I renamed the highscores.html to scores.html, so it would be listed after the index.html alphabetically.
 After trying this, my link worked.
 However, now I have two of the same file (highscore.html and score.html) saved in my Github repository.
-I am unsure how to delete one of these files.
+I am unsure how to delete one of these files, so will come back to this issue.